opvious/sdk.ts/packages/cli/README.md

 opvious formulation register -f "$NAME" sources/*
 ```

-These can then be used to queue optimization attempts.
-You can also list
+These can then be used to queue solves.
+You can also list currently available
-currently available formulations in your account:
+formulations in your account:

 ```sh
 opvious formulation list
 ```

 ### Validating specifications